AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: VFI Challenges

 \subsection{Non-linear Motion}

 Many early VFI methods~\cite{liu2017DVF, jiang2018super, niklaus2018context, bao2019memc, bao2019depth, liu2019cyclicgen, xu2019quadratic, yuan2019zoom, xue2019TOFlow, park2020bmbc, niklaus2020softmax, jin2023unified} assume linear or uniform motion between input frames.
 Under this assumption, objects move along straight trajectories at constant velocity, allowing motion estimation based on simple temporal interpolation.
 Flow-based~\cite{liu2017DVF, jiang2018super, bao2019memc, xue2019TOFlow}, kernel-based~\cite{bao2019memc}, and even phase-based models~\cite{meyer2018phasenet} often rely on this assumption implicitly.
-However, in real-world scenarios, motion is frequently non-linear due to acceleration, deceleration, or directional change.
-As shown in \cref{fig:challenges}~(d), a sliding ball accelerates along a curved path, violating the linear motion prior and introducing significant estimation error.
+However, in real-world scenarios, motion is frequently non-linear due to acceleration, deceleration, directional changes, or complex local dynamics.
+As shown in Fig.~\ref{fig:challenges}~(d), a beach ball is thrown along a curved trajectory over a wavy sea surface; both the curved object path and the rapidly evolving wave patterns violate the linear-motion prior and lead to significant estimation errors when only two frames are observed.
+In practice, such non-linear behavior can be broadly observed in three forms: (i) curved or acceleration-driven object trajectories, (ii) fine-grained \emph{dynamic textures} such as water or foliage, and (iii) \emph{velocity ambiguity}, where multiple plausible velocity profiles or motion paths produce the same observed displacement between two frames.